nuxt/docs/en/guide/views.md

 ---
 title: Views
-description: The Views section describes all you need to configure data and views for a specific route in your Nuxt.js application.
-(Document, Layouts, Pages and HTML Head)
+description: The Views section describes all you need to configure data and views for a specific route in your Nuxt.js Application (Document, Layouts, Pages and HTML Head).
 ---

-> The Views section describes all you need to configure data and views for a specific route in your Nuxt.js application.
-(Document, Layouts, Pages and HTML Head)
+> The Views section describes all you need to configure data and views for a specific route in your Nuxt.js Application (Document, Layouts, Pages and HTML Head).

 ![nuxt-views-schema](/nuxt-views-schema.png)

 ## Document

-> You can customise the main document with nuxt.js
+> You can customise the main document with Nuxt.js.

-To extend the html template, create a `app.html` at the root of your project.
+To extend the HTML template, create a `app.html` at the root of your project.

 The default template is: